How to Buy Perfectly Ripe Fruits and Vegetables, Every Time

 When it comes to good produce, some culprits are obviously more ripe than others.

 But buying food that’s ripe enough (or still needs some time, depending on your plans) can have a major effect on how much food — and money — you waste.

-If your lettuce goes brown and gooey overnight, you won’t get the chance to eat it.
+If your spinach goes brown and gooey overnight, you won’t get the chance to eat it.
 And if your peaches are underripe, you may forget them in your fruit bowl while you’re waiting, only to discover a mushy mess days later.

 So to keep you from a sticky situation — and maximize your grocery budget — we created this list of what to look for in 12 fruits and vegetables to ensure peak ripeness (or a little bit of time to wait) so you’ll actually save money on groceries.

 Although it’s pretty obvious when an apple’s bad, some of the key markers of ripeness (and overripeness) apply across a variety of fruits, so keep that in mind when you’re at the grocery store.